mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-26 -- Rep. Michael C. Burgess (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-26)
 ### Committees
-Michael C. Burgess is the #4 Democrat on the House Committee on Energy and Commerce
+Michael C. Burgess is the #4 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```